Interlisp/medley/README.md

 - library  -- packages that were supported (30 years ago)
 - lispusers -- packages that were only half supported (ditto)
 - loadups   -- has sysouts and other builds
-- patches -- for cases where reloading doesn't wor
 - scripts  -- some scripts for fixing up things
-- sunloadup --  support information for making a new lisp.sysout from scratch
 - sources   -- sources for Interlisp and Common Lisp implementations
 - unicode  -- data files for support of XCCS to and from Unicode mappings